pvrmza/dhcp2phpipam/README.md

 * ClientIP : Host IP address
 * ClientDHCID : Host MAC Address
 * ClientName : Hostname
 * RouterIP : `RouterIP` is required to determine the subnet in which the `ClientIP` should be added. `ClientIP` is added on the same subnet where `RouterIP` is located.
-It can be the IP of the router of the subnet or some other reference IP in that subnet
+It can be the IP of the gateway of the subnet or some other reference IP in that subnet

 ## Update IP Adreess
 ```bash